Advanced Restorative Dentistry

 Treatment with the over-denture resulted in an extremely happy patient and a new addition to our dental family.

 Having a good planning strategy and extensive knowledge on how to execute each step allowed us to create predictable and positive outcome for the patient and save her several thousands of dollars for dental implants supported over-dentures.
+Extracting teeth is an irreversible treatment.
+Before you have your teeth extracted, consult with a prosthodontist.

 Same Day or Immediate Complete Denture: Case II

-John had multiple broken teeth which were not restorable and it was determined to replace them with an immediate complete denture and if he decided to convert it into an implant supported over-denture.
+This patient had multiple broken teeth which were not restorable and it was determined to replace them with an immediate complete denture and if he decided to convert it into an implant supported over-denture.

 One of his teeth in the front of his mouth which had a root canal was retained to be used as an anchor to provide more retention.
 This was done by screwing an Attachment to the root of the tooth.
 It is a similar concept when a dental implant is used except that in this case it is connected to a tooth and not to a dental implant.